Basic types of inverters.

 However, if the battery is discharged with a low current, then at 10 V it will become not only «dead» but will also have significant internal damage.
 In other words, the built-in low-voltage shutdown protects the inverter but not the battery.
 It is not necessary to rely on inverter automation to protect the battery.
 It is needed to use other means of control.

-Which inverter should you choose for your boat?
+Which inverter would choose his boat?

 If you plan to install 2-3 low-power AC devices on board, which will be available from time to time, the inverter can be easily adapted to the existing DC system.